cs0320-s24/server-sdong-jlee/README.md

 the ACS specific aspect of broadband, i.e making requests from the ACS api and sending that response to the broadband handler, we created an interface called ACSDatasource that has two methods with the more important one being getPercentageBBAccess().
 This way, we could create a mocked ACS api class as well as a real ACS api class that implement the ACSDatasource to make the requests to the ACS api to get the response, extract the information we want, and send it to the user calling our API.
-Furthermore, we created a proxy class implementing the ACSDatasource as well that takes in a specific source (mocked or real) and utilizes the getPercentageBBAccess from the specific source to implement caching with Guava.
+By including both a mocked and real data source, we were able to test our methods without always calling the ACS API.
+Furthermore, we created a proxy class implementing the ACSDatasource that takes in a specific source (mocked or real) and utilizes the getPercentageBBAccess from the specific source to implement caching with Guava.
-The Broadband handler, utilizes the datasource that is passed in to it to get the percentageBBaccess from whichever datasource we want (real, mocked, with/without cache).
+With the proxy class, developers have a choice of using caching as well as how they want the cache configured.
+The Broadband handler utilizes the datasource that is passed in to it to get the percentageBBaccess from whichever datasource we want (real, mocked, with/without cache).

 Discuss any specific data structures you used, why you created it, and other high level explanations: